 Thank you both for doing such a great job.
 We stand as monuments to your skills as parents and to your love.

 I believe they still help me or are near me sometimes.
-Perhaps they are still asking God to help us to grow and be good, loving people.
+Perhaps they are still asking God to protect and help us to continue to grow.
 I still love you, Daddy.